-Post to all of your social media accounts at once
+The simplest way to post to all your social media accounts at once

 Social media networks have revolutionized the way we share information and keep in touch with one another.
 But they’ve also led to a growing sense of information overload.
-There are only 24 hours in a day—so how can you give each of your social media accounts the time it deserves?
+There are only 24 hours in a day, so if you’re determined to be active on all of your accounts, giving each one the time it deserves can be daunting.

 One way to cut down on the time you spend inside your social apps is to post the same update across all of them at once.
 That way, just about all of your friends and followers should get the message.
 A variety of tools will help you do this—we picked out a few of our favorite options.